 Quality of the writing (including in-text citations and complete reference list)

-All applications will be reviewed based on the above criteria.
+All submissions will be reviewed based on the above criteria.
 The five top essays will be chosen as finalists in each competition category.
-The finalists will receive feedback on their essays from the competition judges and have an opportunity to improve and resubmit their essays.
-The judges will then select the 1st place and Runner-up winners in each category.
-All evaluation decisions are final and based on the opinions of the judges.
+The finalists will receive feedback on their essays from the competition examiners and have an opportunity to improve and resubmit their essays.
+The examiners will then select the 1st place and Runner-up winners in each category.
+All evaluation decisions are final and based on the opinions of the examiners.

 No late or incomplete submissions will be considered.